The Gun

 We now parted:

-You, who had been so quick, so pleased to say your final goodbye, with no thought or care,
+had been so quick, so pleased to say your final goodbye, with no thought or

 I, who had nothing to give you, but me, myself, and I,